repaygithub/cactus/README.md

 [More info here.](https://github.com/storybookjs/storybook/tree/master/addons/knobs#available-knobs)

-The knobs must have been created to give the user access to the different props of a component.
-For example, a button component that includes a `variant` prop with a list of variants like *standard*, *action*, *danger*, *warning* and *success*, those variants must be accessible and controllable from the Knobs section of the button's story.
+Knobs should be used as much as possible to give the user access to the different props of a component.
+For example, if you have a button component that includes a `variant` prop with a list of variants like *standard*, *action*, *danger*, *warning* and *success*, you can make those variants accessible and controllable from the Knobs section of the button's story.

 These are other use-cases where you must set up a knob for a prop from the parent component:
 - To Modify text from labels, inputs, textareas, headers and/or other contents.